 For tips on pruning, click here.

 May is a good planting month.
-Since plantings are up, it's easier to see the gaps in your garden.
-Now you can match colors, fill in holes, add repetition, get rid of the onesies-look, be aggressive on what needs to go and keep the goal of unity in the landscape.
+Since the garden is gaining full momentum, it's easier to see the gaps.
+Now you can match colors, fill in holes, add repetition, get rid of the onesie-look, be aggressive on what needs to go and keep the goal of unity in the landscape.
+For more information on designing landscapes, read here.

 Before you buy, ask yourself:

-- What is my sunlight/shade exposure?
+What is my sunlight/shade exposure?
 Determine the exact amount of sunlight hours during different times of the day.
 Do you have morning sun, afternoon shade?
 Is it direct or dappled?
 Full sun, western exposure?
-Study your landscape.
+Study your landscape and know your situation.
+This piece is critical to the success of your plantings.

 Start now with the weeding.
 You'll have a better chance of getting ahead of them.
 Weeding prior to putting down more mulch is best because the mulch won't kill the weeds already showing.
 Knowing your weeds is the first step to combating then.
 Below are two reliable sites for weed identification..